Search engine is loading. Please wait…

 Do I need a local driving permit to rent a car in Antigua?

 Yes.
-Visitors typically need a local temporary driving permit to drive legally.
-Many rental companies can issue it at pick-up using your passport and driver’s license.
-It is commonly US$20 (EC$50) and is often valid for three months.
+Visitors usually need a local temporary driving permit to drive legally in Antigua.
+Many rental companies can arrange this at pick-up using your valid driving license and passport.
+It is commonly quoted as US$20 or EC$50 and is often valid for three months, but always confirm current terms before travel.

 Which side of the road do drivers use in Antigua?